-At September 30, 2007, only 9.5% of Palau's \$514.1 million of total assets were funded with debt or other obligations.
-This is an excellent financial indicator and indicates that for each dollar of assets it owns, Palau owes 9.5 cents of that dollar to others.
-This ratio is relatively consistent with those of prior years, with continued improvement in each year of the last four years.
+At September 30, 2008, only 10.1% of Palau's \$461.5 million of total assets were funded with debt or other obligations.
+This is a near excellent financial indicator and indicates that for each dollar of assets it owns, Palau owes 10.1 cents of that dollar to others.
+This ratio is relatively consistent with those of prior years.